jh3nd3rs0n/jargyle/README.md

 ```

-Although the redundant settings in the combined configuration file is unnecessary, the result configuration file is for demonstration purposes only.
+Although the redundant settings in the combined configuration file are unnecessary, the result configuration file is for demonstration purposes only.
+(See [Multiple Settings of the Same Name](#4-14-1-multiple-settings-of-the-same-name) for more information.)

-Also, if a setting of the same name appears more than once in the configuration file, then only the last setting of the same name is recognized.

-### 3. 5.
-Running Jargyle with a Configuration File
+### 4. 5.
+Running with a Configuration File

 To run Jargyle with a configuration file, you can use the command line option `--config-file`